kdm9/2016-bodega-gbs/text/gbs-main.rst

-If your samples are know or suspected to contain genetic material from other species, it may be worth using taxonomic read classification tools such as Kraken to partition reads into target and non-target species after QC, and proceed with loci assembly and variant calling only with target species reads.
+If your samples are know or suspected to contain genetic material from other species, it may be worth using taxonomic read classification tools such as Kraken [#kra]_ to partition reads into target and non-target species after QC, and proceed with loci assembly and variant calling only with target species reads.
 An alternative is to use BLAST or similar tools to taxonomically classify the assembled loci, and exclude any non-target species' loci from the VCF file before any post-analysis.